goreleaser/goreleaser/www/docs/customization/build.md

 Builds can be customized in multiple ways.
-You can specify for which `GOOS`, `GOARCH` and `GOARM` binaries are built (goreleaser will generate a matrix of all combinations), and you can changed the name of the binary, flags, environment variables, hooks and etc.
+You can specify for which `GOOS`, `GOARCH` and `GOARM` binaries are built (goreleaser will generate a matrix of all combinations), and you can change the name of the binary, flags, environment variables, hooks and etc.

 Here is a commented `builds` section with all fields specified: